 His first season as a full-time member of Saracens Academy was in 2013/14 and he has also been on the Rugby AASE programme at Oaklands College, St Albans where he studied A-level history, psychology and PE.

 His previous education was at Collier Street Church of England Primary and Sutton Valence School in Maidstone and at club level he played for Stanley Fort in Hong Kong (1997-2000) and Cranbrook in Kent (2000-11).
 It was there he enjoyed the benign influence of coaches David Morgan and Toby Miles.

-Since then other benefits have come at Saracens through academy coaches Matt Davies, Kevin Sorrell, Moses Rauluni and Richard Hill.
+Other benefits then came at Saracens through academy coaches Matt Davies, Kevin Sorrell, Moses Rauluni and Richard Hill.
 Ex-academy coach Jan Bonney also helped him.
-He said: “As far back as I can remember, my ambition has been to play at the highest level I can reach and to pursue rugby as a professional player.”

 As a U16 hockey player, Nathan had helped Sutton Valence to win the Kent Schools Championships.
 His dad has been a minis and junior coach at Cranbrook for many years.